abhayagiri/abundant-exalted-immeasurable/manuscripts/markdown/chapter01.md

 Of course, one of the most important foundations for any aspect of the teaching to arise out of is what we’ve just done: determining the refuges and precepts.
 It’s not just a curious little ceremony that we begin a retreat with and that’s the end of it.
-The refuges of Buddha-Dhamma-Sangha provide the foundation for the wholesome qualities of the heart to arise.
+The refuges of Buddha, Dhamma, and Sangha provide the foundation for the wholesome qualities of the heart to arise.
 The precepts establish a strong foundation of integrity and virtue, as well as an ability to cultivate, both individually and in a group setting, a sense of trust: trust in oneself and the whole environment that one is in.

 Reflecting on and recollecting the Buddha, Dhamma, and Sangha as refuges is always an important reminder for us.
-The reality is that we are always taking refuge in something—whether it is in some distraction or particular worry or fear.
+The reality is that we are always taking refuge in something, whether it is in some distraction or particular worry or fear.
 The mind goes there, and that’s where we create our refuge.
 We rely on it and build our lives around it.